Infomaniak/addon-backup/README.md

 You can adjust **lifetime** of your backups.

-You can define the lifespan of your backups with years, months, days and hours
+You can define the lifetime of your backups with years, months, days and hours.
+No retention = set all parameters to 0 or 99.

 Example:

-You backup your filesystem with Hourly policie and you choice 1 years 2 month 4 days 2 hours.
+You back up your filesystem with the Hourly backup policy and you choose 1 year, 2 months, 4 days, 2 hours.
-So you first backup is done at 14:00 pm, each our retention policie is check ( 1 years 2 month 4 days 2 hours ) and if backups are older than 1 years 2 month 4 days 2 hours there are deleted.
+This means that every single backup will be available over a period of 1 year, 2 months, 4 days, 2 hours.

 ## Restoration Process

-When selecting "Restore your data" these fields appear.
+When selecting "Restore your data" these fields will appear.

 <p align="left">
 <img src="images/restoration.png" width="400">
 </p>

-In the same way as for backups, you must specify your SwissBackup ID and password associated.
+In the same way as for backups, you must specify your Swiss Backup username and password.

-The drop-down list displays the containers in which backups are present.
+The drop-down list displays the containers in which associated backups are present.
-You just have to choose the container for which you want to restore the data.
+Select the container for which you want to restore the data.

 <p align="left">
 <img src="images/select-nodes.png" width="400">